Industry Platform

 Why choose our medical cable assembly services

-ISO 13485-ready supply chain with biocompatible materials and full documentation support
+ISO 13485-certified medical wire harness production with biocompatible materials and full documentation support.

-Our supply chain is prepared for ISO 13485 compliance, with the traceability and quality documentation medical-device buyers expect.
-Production runs under our held ISO 9001 quality system and IPC/WHMA-A-620 workmanship.
+We hold ISO 13485 certification for medical wire harness production, with the traceability and quality documentation medical-device buyers expect.
+Production runs under our ISO 9001 quality system, ISO 13485 and IPC/WHMA-A-620 workmanship.

 Biocompatible Materials (Build-To)